-The PGY1 Pharmacy Residency Program at The University of Arizona College of Pharmacy / Northwest Medical Center is a 12-month program accredited by the American Society of Health-System Pharmacists (ASHP).
+The PGY1 Pharmacy Residency Program at the University of Arizona / Northwest Medical Center is a 12-month program accredited by the American Society of Health-System Pharmacists (ASHP).
 The program was established in 2012.

 A pharmacist completing the PGY1 Pharmacy Residency Program will be well-prepared to provide direct patient care services in an acute care facility, pursue advanced training in a PGY2 residency or fellowship, and be prepared for board certification.
 Upon successful completion of the residency program, a certificate will be awarded to the resident by the college and the hospital.

 Number of Positions: 2 (Traditional) + 1 (International Track)

 The program emphasizes clinical practice consisting of core (required) learning experiences in specific aspects of acute care pharmacy practice and elective opportunities.
 These core and elective learning experiences provide the basic foundation for quality clinical practice.
 In addition, this program enables the resident to learn and apply teaching and research techniques.

 The resident will participate in safe, evidence-based, compassionate, and cost-effective patient care.
 Patient care activities are under the supervision of precepting pharmacists and commensurate with the resident’s level of training as determined by the residency program.
 The resident will communicate effectively with supervising pharmacists regarding his/her patient evaluation, interpretation of diagnostic tests, and plan of care and intended therapeutic interventions.
 Additionally, the resident will provide oral and written consultations focused on improving patient outcomes and enhancing communication with the health care team.